h20170184p-droid/go-systems/README.md

-# my programs
+# my-systems

-A collection of small, self-contained Go programs covering file utilities, media tools, and desktop apps.
+A collection of small, self-contained programs covering file utilities, media tools, desktop apps, and mobile apps.
+Primarily Go, with one Flutter/Dart project.

 ---